fatihsalli/Go-Microservice-Project-Order-User/README.md

 # Go Microservice Project

-**Order and user services based on a simplified microservices architecture and Docker containers using Go**

 There are three microservices which are **Order, User** and **OrderElastic** microservices with using **MongoDB** and **Elasticsearch**.

 ![alt text](https://i.ibb.co/QfdgZRZ/Order-elastic.jpg)